luaroncrew/2fa-snap/iexec-projects/README.md

 ```iexec app init``` - answer "n" to avoid replacing the iexec.json

 ```iexec.json``` - the most important file, Iexec app configuration for
-the successful deploy and execution
+the successful deploy and execution.
+Don't look at the container name in this file in the repo.
+With this configuration you will deploy a valid iexec app for TOTP validation with "ETHPRICE" as key

-### deploy app
+### deploy app by yourself

 ```iexec app deploy --chain bellecour```